 While it is clear that car crashes can cause injury or death, they also emotionally impact those involved.
 Car crash survivors can suffer from post-traumatic stress disorder and be fearful of future car usage.
 Between 21 and 67 percent of motor vehicle crash survivors experience depressive mood, and nearly 50 percent experience anxiety and driving phobia following a crash, according to a study.

 Economically, hundreds of thousands of dollars are spent between service workers dispatched to the crash, medical expenses, damages and lawsuits.
-The estimated total cost of U.S. car crashes in 2020 was $474 billion, according to the National Safety Council.
+The estimated total cost of U.S. car crashes in 2022 was $340 billion, according to the National Safety Council.

 How do car crashes affect your auto insurance?

 The purpose of car insurance is to protect you from financial loss in the event of an auto accident.
-Instead of being responsible for thousands of dollars out of pocket, your auto insurance steps and covers the loss up to your policy limits.
+Instead of being responsible for thousands of dollars out of pocket, your auto insurance steps in and covers the loss up to your policy limits.
 If the amount of the loss exceeds your policy limits, you are responsible for the rest.

-Your auto insurance limits are typically listed as a ratio, for example, 100/300/100 (all in the thousands).
+Your auto insurance limits are typically listed as a ratio — for example, 100/300/100 (all in the thousands).
 These limits tell you the maximum amount your insurance company will pay per person and per accident for bodily injury liability and property damage liability if you are found at-fault in an accident.
 Most states have a state-required minimum limit of liability, but insurance professionals advise drivers to carry higher liability limits for better financial protection.

 A surcharge remains on your policy for three to five years, depending on the state and situation.
 If surcharges are added to your policy, there are ways to lower your premium.
 Shop and compare your insurance with other insurance providers to make sure you have the best rate available and speak with your agent about discounts and other cost-saving opportunities.

-Learn more: Compare car insurance rates in September 2023
+Learn more: Compare car insurance rates

 What to do after a car accident